-All roads lead to Lusaka, the geographic, commercial and metaphorical heart of the country.
-However, Zambia's capital and largest urban zone, with its mishmash of dusty tree-lined streets, bustling African markets, Soviet-looking high-rise blocks and modern commerce, doesn't easily justify exploration by the casual visitor.
-There are no real attractions, grand monuments to drool over or historical treasures to unearth.
-Lusaka, like the rest of the country, is not well-equipped for independent tourism and you’ll likely find more travellers in Zambia who, besides a short stopover in its airport, have bypassed the city.
-However, for some, the city's genuine African feel, cosmopolitan populace, quality restaurants and accommodation – at least as far as top-end hotels go – is reason enough to spend a night or two.
+All roads lead to Lusaka, the geographic, commercial and metaphorical heart of Zambia.
+However, the nation's capital and largest urban zone, with its mishmash of dusty tree-lined streets, bustling African markets, Soviet-looking high-rise blocks and modern commerce, doesn't easily justify exploration by the casual visitor.
+There are no real attractions, grand museums to drool over or historical treasures to unearth.
+Nonetheless, for some, the city's genuine African feel, cosmopolitan populace and quality restaurants and accommodation are reason enough to spend a night or two.
 If you feel like letting loose, expat bars and the home-grown nightclub scene will see you through to the wee hours.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Lusaka.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Lusaka.